StoneOrbits/VortexEngine/docs/lightshow_lol.md

 parent: Vortex Editors
 ---

+{: .warning }
+This page is under construction and will be ready soon

 # Lightshow.lol

 Welcome to the Vortex Engine wiki!
-This page details how to use the web based Vortex Editor [lightshow.lol](https://lightshow.lol)
+This page details how to use the web-based Vortex Editor [lightshow.lol](https://lightshow.lol)

 ## Basics

 Lightshow.lol is an online tool that allows you to design, preview, and export custom [modes](modes.html) for any Vortex devices.

-A **mode** consists of a [pattern](patterns.html) and [colorset](colorsets.html) for each LED of the device.

-Lightshow.lol will preview the currently selected mode by simulating the blinking col and speed of each led of the device while playing that mode.
+The lightshow preview is the main focus of the page, with various control panels serving to modify the pattern, colorset, and preview animation.

+{: .important }
+Although the preview is an exact simulation of a real device, the preview will never look exactly the same as LEDs.

-## The Lightshow Preview
+## Preview Animation

-Immediately present when entering lightshow.lol is the circular lightshow of blinking colors, this is the preview of the currently selected mode.

-It is important to remember:

-#### / ! \ Device Leds and Colors on Screens Won't Always Match / ! \

-> This color doesn't match!
-This device/led must be broken!

-No!
-Rest assured, the exact same color 'data' is being displayed on both pieces of hardware (the led and your monitor)

-Monitors use various tricks to produce colours that are inherently different from the way individual programmable RGB leds produce color.
+This preview can be directly controlled with the animation panel:

 ## GUI Panels